heeseorain/mini_module_abm/exercise1-1.md

 2. Open QGIS 3.28.4.
 3. Click `Project` > `New`.
 4. Click `Project` > `Save As`, and save as `newforest.qgz` to the working directory.

-### Exercise 3: Preparing spatial input data on QGIS for an urban growth model
-- As an example of an urban growth model, we will use [Isobenefit Urbanism morphogenesis](https://www.sciencedirect.com/science/article/pii/S0301479719307571) currently being reimplemented by H.R.Kwon (2023) as part of a project led by Dr Tommaso Gabrieli at UCL.
-- We will use data of a small part of [New Forest District](https://www.google.com/maps/place/New+Forest+District/) which includes Milford on Sea and Lymington.

-1. Download boundary map of the case area: [ward_milford_lymington.zip](https://github.com/heeseorain/mini_module_abm/blob/master/data/ward_milford_lymington.zip){:target="_blank"} and save
-- Note: This boundary map is extracted from the [Ordinance Survey Data Hub](https://osdatahub.os.uk/downloads/open/BoundaryLine).
-If you're interested in accessing spatial data for different parts of UK, OS Data Hub is a good source.
-2. Download land use map of the case area: [ukland_4841866_milford_lymington.zip](https://github.com/heeseorain/mini_module_abm/blob/master/data/ukland_4841866_milford_lymington.zip){:target="_blank"}.
-- Note: This land use map is extracted from the "UKLand" data of [Verisk Data Download](https://digimap.edina.ac.uk/roam/download/verisk){:target="_blank"}.
-[Edina Digimap](https://digimap.edina.ac.uk/) is a great source for spatial data - if you're interested, log in with your UCL account and try exploring what's available.

-3. Load